-MBA 5530 CURRENT TOPICS IN HEALTHCARE ADMINISTRATION 4-0-0-4
+MBA 5530 CURRENT TOPICS IN HEALTHCARE ADMINISTRATION

 Current Topics in Healthcare Administration is an integrative course focused on the current trends and issues affecting the U.S. healthcare system.
 This course introduces students to the issues that lead to health policy formulation and promotes understanding of the complexities of the U.S. healthcare delivery system.
 Current publications and periodicals are reviewed to facilitate a real-time understanding of evolving healthcare issues.
 Developing and future trends are reviewed as they relate to the healthcare environment at local, state, and federal levels.
+Prerequisite or Co-requisite: MBA 5110

-MBA 5535 CASE STUDIES IN SOCIAL MEDIA MARKETING 4-0-0-4
+MBA 5535 CASE STUDIES IN SOCIAL MEDIA MARKETING

 This course examines realistic social media marketing situations.
 Students will utilize problem-solving, analytical tools, and decision making to cope with marketing uncertainties.
 The cases studied will focus on B2B and B2C marketing, ROI improvement, branding, and leveraging social media for increased patronage.
 Prerequisites: MBA 5120